 Interest: The rate is mandated by Minnesota Statutes.
 Mortality: The assumptions set by the actuary for the Minnesota PERA Police and Fire Plan are used for directional guidance.
-Effective July 1, 2017, the actuary for the system updated the mortality and other assumptions for the system based upon an experience study.
-We note that the Society of Actuaries published a mortality study for public pension plan members in 2018.
-Under the mortality assumptions used by the Association, there have been mortality gains for five of the six prior years, and the mortality loss in 2018 was essentially 0.0% of the actuarial accrued liability.
-Because recent experience has generally shown mortality gains, we believe the current assumption is reasonable for the Association.
-We will continue to monitor the Association's mortality experience and the assumptions for the PERA Police and Fire Plan and the experience study from the Society of Actuaries.
+Effective July 1, 2018, the actuary for the system updated the mortality and other assumptions for the system based upon an experience study.
+The actuary for the system further modified the mortality assumption effective July 1, 2020 to use an updated mortality improvement scale, MP-2019.
+We will continue to monitor the Association's mortality experience, the assumptions for the PERA Police and Fire Plan and experience studies from the Society of Actuaries.
 Retirement Age: Based upon Plan provisions and actual experience.
 Index Salary increases: The rate is mandated by Minnesota Statutes.